drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 O, l, and x.
 According to the data from Bowles et al. (2014), the difficulties of uppercase and lowercase C are very close, as are the difficulties of the letter O/o and the letter X/x in their two forms.
-Therefore, one of each of the uppercase and lowercase pairs was taken from the 52 letters, leaving its upper- or lowercase partner to represent the letter in the assessment.
+Therefore, one of each of the uppercase and lowercase pairs was removed from the 52 letters, leaving its upper- or lowercase partner to represent the letter in the assessment.

 Table 2.4.2 *Quick Letter Name Knowledge Assessment Forms*